-TweetWritten by: Hamzah Moin One of the main criticisms I get on this site is …
+TweetWritten by: Hamzah Moin Although I enjoy making fun of girls on this site, guys …

 Written by: Hamzah Moin

 It takes quite some time to write an article.
 It takes even longer to think of what to write about.
 But whenever I get stumped I think of the opposite gender (no, not think OF them but think of topics I can do ABOUT them because they seem to give me an endless supply of arsenal).
 Marriage is the hottest topic on campus and if it was Halal to bet, I’d bet you a hundred bucks you’ve thought about marriage a few times this past month.
 If you’re a girl then change “this past month” to “this past hour”.